codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 If this is your first time, you'll be prompted to authenticate using your Google credentials, make sure you're doing so with a user that have access to your GKE projects.

 Make sure that your cluster has basic authentication enabled.
-You can change this setting after cluster creation by editing and changing the setting from the drop-down list.
+You can change this setting after cluster creation by selecting `EDIT` on the top nav-bar within your cluster.
+This will allow you to edit the `Basic authentication` section under `Security`.

 {% include image.html
   lightbox="true"